syedtanveer/how-to/Readme.md

 Submit a pull request, describing the changes you have made.

 Please ensure that your contributions adhere to the coding style and guidelines used in this project.

-## License

-This project is licensed under the MIT License.
-Feel free to use and modify the code in this repository for your own purposes.